ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ## General Troubleshooting

-### My Radio and Receiver is bound, only getting 10 Telemetry sensors, but no stick movements in the Receiver Tab and can't arm
+### My RX and TX are bound, but Betaflight is not responding to inputs

 You most likely updated your receiver via WiFi, but you have wired your receiver wrong or that you have an incorrect receiver configuration.
 You might want to revisit the [FC Preparation](/quick-start/rx-fcprep.md) page for the Flight Controller setup.